State TV: Iran reaches deals to release prisoners; US denies - WTMJ

 Associated Press

 TEHRAN, Iran (AP) — Iran will free prisoners with Western ties in Iran in exchange for billions of dollars from the United States and the United Kingdom, state television reported Sunday.
-The U.S. immediately denied the report.
+The U.S. immediately denied the report, while the U.K. did not respond.

 The state TV report quoted an anonymous official just as Supreme Leader Ayatollah Ali Khamenei began giving what authorities earlier described as an “important” speech.
 However, Khamenei did not immediately discuss any proposed swap amid negotiations in Vienna over Tehran’s tattered nuclear deal with world powers.